Copyright © 1996-2005 jsd

 Trimming the airplane for the desired angle of attack and flying with a light touch on the controls is also exceedingly helpful in maintaining a definite value for angle of attack; see section 12.12.

 To make sure the value in question is the correct value, you should look at the airspeed: indicator every so often, but that should constitute only 10% of your looking.
 The other nine looks out of ten should be directed toward the outside, such as the angles in figure 12.7.
+The pitch angle shown in figure 12.7 is one way – but certainly not the only way – of perceiving pitch, as discussed in section 2.5.

 Controlling angle of attack is even more important than controlling the left-or-right and up-or-down alignment of the flight path.
 If you show up at the runway slightly misaligned, or slightly long, it is usually not tragic and it is usually obvious how to solve the problem (perhaps by going around).
 On the other hand, if you lose control of the angle of attack, your flying career could end quite suddenly.